Modular Programming in Java 9 - Build large scale applications using Java modularity and Project Jigsaw

 • compiling two modules will give an error of cannot find symbol, but the compilation works independently.

-• having class in a module as public does not imply another modules can access it
+• having a class in a module as public does not imply another module can access it

 • modules work with dependencies